lambdaclass/concrete/docs/PROOF_OBLIGATIONS_REGISTER.md

 ## Per-rule notes

-### R-01, R-02 (literal preservation — first Phase 12 batch)
+### R-01, R-02 (literal preservation — Phase 12 first batch)

 `Concrete.ProofSoundness.lit_int_preservation` and
-`lit_bool_preservation` (landed 2026-05-30) establish the
+`lit_bool_preservation` establish the Phase 12 proof
-Phase 12 proof pattern: a tiny source semantics (`evalSourceLit`) for the literal fragment of `CExpr`, and a preservation theorem stating that evaluating the extracted PExpr produces the same value as the source-level semantics.
+pattern: a tiny source semantics (`evalSourceLit`) for the literal fragment of `CExpr`, a non-partial literal extractor (`cExprLitToPExpr`), and a preservation theorem stating that the three views (extraction, PExpr eval, source semantics) agree.

 The pattern, in shape:

     theorem lit_X_preservation (...) :
-        eval fns env (fuel + 1) (.lit (.X v)) = some (.X v) ∧ evalSourceLit (.XLit v ...) = some (.X v)
+        cExprLitToPExpr (.XLit v ...) = some (.lit (.X v)) ∧ eval fns env (fuel + 1) (.lit (.X v)) = some (.X v) ∧ evalSourceLit (.XLit v ...) = some (.X v)

-closed by `simp [eval]` for the PExpr-eval half and `rfl` for the source-semantics half.
+closed by `rfl` + `simp [eval]` + `rfl`.
 Generalizes structurally to each future literal rule.

-**Partially discharged, not fully.**  The theorems prove the eval-vs-source-semantics agreement.
-They do NOT yet prove the antecedent
+**Discharged against `cExprLitToPExpr` — open against `cExprToPExpr`.**  The non-partial helper landed 2026-05-30 so the antecedent now closes by `rfl`.
+The remaining piece — proving

-    cExprToPExpr (.intLit n ty) = some (.lit (.int n))
+`cExprToPExpr X = cExprLitToPExpr X` on the literal fragment — is still open because `cExprToPExpr` is still `partial def`.
+This is the "agree by source inspection"

-because `cExprToPExpr` is a `partial def` (it recurses through `cMatchArmToP` in a mutual block), and Lean's kernel treats `partial def` as opaque — no equation lemmas, no `unfold` / `rfl` reduction.
+gap: true by reading the code, not yet a Lean theorem.

-Closing the antecedent requires refactoring the mutual block so the literal cases sit outside `partial def`, or declaring `cExprToPExpr` with `decreasing_by` so it can be a non-partial `def`.
-This refactor is the next Phase 12 soundness item, and it unlocks the rest of R-03..R-21 (every other extraction rule has the same antecedent shape).
+**Why `cExprToPExpr` is still partial.**  Tried removing `partial` from the mutual block (commit `06383cf` attempt, reverted): Lean's structural recursion checker cannot prove termination through `mapM` over struct fields, array elements, match arms.
+The full lift requires replacing each `mapM` with explicit structural recursion via paired mutual helpers — one for each list-shape (3 list shapes × 1 helper each = 3 new helpers, each of which then participates in the mutual block).
+That's the next Phase 12 architectural step; it discharges the agreement claim for every literal AND unlocks the antecedent shape for R-03..R-21.

-The lemma file `Concrete/ProofSoundness.lean` documents this gap inline so a future commit that fully discharges R-01/R-02 will both prove the antecedent AND keep the existing eval-vs-source half intact.
+The lemma file `Concrete/ProofSoundness.lean` documents this gap inline so a future commit that fully lifts the mutual block can add the missing equality theorem without touching the existing R-01/R-02 statements.

 ### R-14 (cast)